idvorkin/idvorkin.github.io/_posts/2015-11-01-myfirstpost.md

 ---
 layout: post
-title: "My First Post"
+title: "Pounding Pretzels"
-author: "Author"
+author: "Igor Dvorkin"
 comments: true
 ---

-## Hello world...

-This is my first post on the site!
+This is my first post, and it was created using pretzel - which is cool.